 The Board has five full-time and five Pro Tempore members appointed by the Governor with the advice and consent of the Senate.
 One full-time member acts as the chair.
 The Pro Tempore members sit at hearings when the full-time members or hearing officers are not available.

 The Victim Coordinator is the contact person between victims and Board Members.
 The Coordinator can help victims in preparing letters or statements for the Board.
 Personal interviews, to discuss specific victim concerns, can be scheduled with the Victim Coordinator upon request.
 Upon request and availability, the Victim Coordinator may attend the hearing with the victim to give support.

 The Utah Sentencing Guidelines specify the amount of time that is recommended for an offender to spend in prison.
-These guidelines were developed by the Utah Commission on Criminal and Juvenile Justice.
+These guidelines were developed by the the Utah Sentencing Commission.
 They are reviewed at the time of sentencing by judges and calculated and reviewed by the Board in preparation for a parole hearing.
 Guidelines are based on the type of offense and offender's criminal history and are advisory only, not statutorily mandated.
 Sentence and release guidelines are used by the Board to help make more consistent and uniform decisions.
 The Board has the discretion to deviate from the guidelines, and will do so based on aggravating or mitigating circumstances.
 The Board makes its decisions on the individual merits of each case.

 Victim Notification and Involvement in Hearings Back to Top